tokio-rs/website-next/content/tokio/overview/index.md

 Tokio follows very closely to the standard libraries naming convention when it makes sense.
-This allows easy conversion between code written with only the standard library to code written with tokio.
-With the strong type system the ability to deliver correct code easily is unparalleled.
+This allows easy conversion between code written with only the standard library to code written with Tokio.
+With the strong type system, the ability to deliver correct code easily is unparalleled.

 # Flexible